 Notable Gaps

 No HTTPie MCP server — HTTPie (a popular developer-friendly HTTP client) has no MCP integration.
-Also missing: Hoppscotch (feature request open, issue #5966), RapidAPI, Stoplight, ReadMe.
+Also missing: RapidAPI, Stoplight.
+Hoppscotch has an MCP client feature request (issue #5966, March 2026) but no MCP server.

 No dedicated Swagger UI or API documentation generation server — OpenAPI converters focus on tool generation, not documentation rendering or generation.